By Doug Curlee | Editor at Large

-As of this writing, the committee has raised a little over $20,000 for the effort.
-That’s a nice little total, but it would pay for very little.
-Despite the enormous generosity of those major donors, the operational budget the committee has come up with to do the festival the right way is $76,000.
+As of this writing, the committee has raised a little over $56,000 for the effort.
+That’s a nice little total, but it won’t pay for the whole event.
+Despite the enormous generosity of those major donors, the operational budget the committee has come up with — to do the festival the right — way is $76,000.

 There has been pretty good support from businesses and companies in the San Carlos-Del Cerro-Allied gardens area so far, and more is hoped for.
 There are several levels of business sponsorship.
 Star sponsors who donate $500 will appear on the event website and receive a certificate of sponsorship.

 Liberty Sponsors who donate $1,000 will, in addition to the same rewards as the Star Sponsors, also be promoted in print materials, be verbally recognized at the event and promoted on social media.

 Freedom sponsors who donate $2,500, get all the same perks as the other levels plus a space at the festival to place a large banner near the music stage and a space for company presence.

 Major donors so far include Stormberg Orthodontics (who is the title sponsor for the event), FBS Property Management, Precision Concrete Designs, High Dive San Diego and Windmill Farms and Life Deck.
 Other major donors include Orchard Supply Hardware and Ideal Plumbing.

 Although business sponsors are starting to come in, unless a more substantial amount is raised in the fairly near future, the whole effort may be doomed, or at least scaled back dramatically.